sbcgua/ajson/docsite/src/components/feature-list.md

 # Features

-- Parse json content into a flexible form, not fixed to any predefined data structure, allowing to modify the parsed data, selectively access its parts and slice subsections of it.
+- Parse JSON content into a flexible form, not fixed to any predefined data structure, allowing to modify the parsed data, selectively access its parts and slice subsections of it.
-- Allows conversion to fixed abap structures/tables (`to_abap`) - strict or "corresponding".
+- Allows conversion to fixed ABAP structures/tables (`to_abap`) - strict or "corresponding".
 - Supports timestamps
 - Supports reference instantiation
 - Supports checking node types